Hope you've saved up enough ammunition...you're gonna need them for these particularly aggravating first-person shooter levels.

 Aztec, the first bonus level and penultimate one of the entire game.
 Tellingly, it's harder than Egyptian, the final level of the game, whose only real difficulty is figuring out the safe path in the Golden Gun room.
 Even the official Player's Guide says this is a Luck-Based Mission.
 Aztec is hard even on the easiest difficulty, but set the difficulty to 00 Agent, and let's count the ways:

-The very start is a deathtrap with three guards with grenades and assault rifles against you with a pistol.
+The very start is a deathtrap with three guards with AR-33's (a gun that doesn't even appear until the final third of the campaign) and grenades against your pistol.
 If one throws a grenade, it's a question of whether you decide to hit restart or just die.
 Your survival is entirely based on what they decide to do.

-The level is a hive of respawn points for enemies with either high-damage assault rifles or even higher damage hitscan lasers with crippling knockback.
-You will succeed or fail based on where they are spawned, not on the basis of anything you might do.
+The level is a hive of respawn points for enemies with more high-damage AR-33's or even higher damage hitscan lasers with crippling knockback.
+You will succeed or fail based on where they are spawned, not on the basis of your skills.
+Speaking of skills, the enemies here have the most unreasonably superhuman aim, reaction time and damage in the game.
+It takes three laser hits to end your attempt and about four assault rifle hits.

 There are multiple drone guns (six in all) which you must destroy without being sighted by them, sometimes by firing blindly.
 If you get hit, they will do massive damage.Health Note Your health meter is eight red bars (permanent health), with eight blue bars allocated for armor.
 On 00 Agent, if you get shot by a turret, you lose at most three bars' worth of health, that's right, almost half.